Stella Karas Skaljac, JD, SHRM-SCP

 Stella’s love and passion for all things work-related started in her early years working at her dad’s waste hauling company.
 She attributes much of her HR mindset to her father who often preached a 'balanced approach' when addressing employee relations issues (always be firm but fair; tough yet compassionate; consistent and flexible).
 His work ethic, caring nature and humility have always been her inspiration.
 Through her work today, Stella continues to keep her father’s workplace wisdoms and philosophies alive when helping organizations develop sound employment and personnel strategies.

-In 2019, Stella had the idea of starting a consulting company on the premise that work should be energizing and engaging, and organizations that take thoughtful action to shape and mold the culture they want will reap the benefits of a high-performing workplace.
-She knew her legal background and proactive HR mindset could help employers identify compliance gaps while also looking for creative opportunities to motivate employees.
+In 2019, Stella had the idea of starting a consulting firm on the premise that work should be fulfilling and energizing (not exhausting and stressful).
+She believed that organizations taking thoughtful action to strategically shape and mold the culture they want will reap the benefits of a high-performing workforce.
+She knew her legal background and proactive HR mindset could help employers identify compliance gaps while also looking for creative opportunities to motivate and engage employees.
 She also realized the world of work was rapidly changing and there was a need for consultants who understood the delicate balance between having consistent policies and also being agile enough to bend and flex to meet the desires of a new generation of workers.